CptMilk/cptmilk/pages/ToS.md

   <p>After receiving the liveries, any changes will incur additional costs.</p>

   <h2>8.
 Limitation of Liability</h2>
-  <p>The Finest Designs, its directors, employees, partners, agents, suppliers, or affiliates shall not be liable for any indirect, incidental, special, consequential, or punitive damages, including without limitation, loss of profits, data, use, goodwill, or other intangible losses resulting from:</p>
+  <p>The Finest™ Designs, its directors, employees, partners, agents, suppliers, or affiliates shall not be liable for any indirect, incidental, special, consequential, or punitive damages, including without limitation, loss of profits, data, use, goodwill, or other intangible losses resulting from:</p>
   <ul>
     <li>Your access to or use of, or inability to access or use our services.</li>
     <li>Any conduct or content of any third party on our server.</li>